CONTENT PROMOTION

 A look at public relations in 2020

 Before we finished our coffee and headed out to brave the icy roads of Minneapolis, I asked Brant what he was most looking forward to next year in terms of public relations.
-Immediately, he began talking about students — the people who are just about the enter the professional world.
+Immediately, he began talking about students — the people who are just about to enter the professional world.

 “I’ve always been excited about guiding the next generation of PR professionals,” Brant said.
 “From being involved in the student relations committee in MN PRSA, serving as a professional advisor of PRSSA members at the University of St. Thomas, and now, advisor for the student-led Tommie Communications.”